ultraleap/UnityPlugin/Packages/Tracking Preview/Locomotion/README.md

 Pinch To Teleport uses `IsFacingObject` to provide a small form of contextual activation - if you're facing a collider in your scene whilst using Pinch To Teleport, it won't activate.

 Pinch To Teleport has an optional "Use Rotation" checkbox - if ticked, whilst pinching on a Teleport Anchor, move your hand horizontally to adjust where you'll face when you land.

+## Free Locomotion

+### XR Leap Pinch Locomotion

+In this interaction, users use both hands to 'pinch' the world around them, before moving their hands apart to enlarge the world or together to shrink it, smoothly, with an interaction similar to zooming in and out on a touchscreen.
+Whilst you are scaling yourself, rather than the world, it is an effect means of locomoting, without triggering much motion sickness.
+This interaction is particularly appropriate for applications where there is a 3D model to explore, for example in art or 3D modelling scenarios.